 I’m the founding CEO of

 two three companies: one publisher, one software house, one publishing platform.
-It’s been a hell of a decade-and-a-bit, and I’ve learned plenty along the way.
+It’s been a hell of a decade-and-a-half, and I’ve learned plenty along the way.
 I’d never actively persuade someone away from the perceived comfort of receiving a steady paycheque at the end of the month (although you’re only ever a couple of months’ notice away from insecurity): people have to really want to strike out on their own.
-But if you’ve ever daydreamed about being the master of your own fortune, and are considering setting up a new company in the publishing sector, read on.
+But if you’ve ever daydreamed about being in control of your own fortune, and are considering setting up a new company in the publishing sector, read on.

 Make your mistakes on other people’s money and time

 The best thing about working for other people is that you can use their resources to learn, to test and to explore your ideas.
 The first seven years of my career (at a global retailing group and then as a management consultant) was a boot camp in how organisations, customers and supply chains work.
 And even though your new venture will have fewer people than most companies (at least at first), the same lessons about human nature, politics and influence apply.
 At an established company, you learn which products and processes work, and which don’t.
 Reflecting on the reasons can help you with your own business planning.
 Most of the time, of course, the lesson will be in how not to do things, but that’s just as useful.